 Puppy Training Pads 101

 Puppy training pads can make housebreaking a tiny puppy easier if it's cold/wet outside, or if you don't have access to a private outdoor potty spot.
-Find out if pee pads are right for your pup here.

 But each and every pup is different, and has their own unique personality, quirks, and learning style!

 Training pads do have some drawbacks and they aren't the best choice for housebreaking every puppy, or in every situation.

 On this page I've taken a look at some of the most common problems that new owners face when using pee pads for housebreaking - plus some tried-and-tested solutions you can try if you have these issues.

 It should help you decide whether this option is right for you and your pup.

 When Puppy Training Pads Are A GOOD Idea

 - If you don't have a safe dog-free area outdoors for your puppy to pee/poop.
 Puppies are very vulnerable to the type of contagious illnesses transmitted through the feces of other sick/infected dogs.
 By keeping him indoors (including at potty time) until he's had all of his puppy vaccinations you'll give him the best chance of staying healthy.